What I need to do......

 Housing is located one-quarter mile from campus with a fairly easy walk to our main buildings.
 ISEP students share an apartment usually with three other students, each student with his or her own bedroom.

 The housing application is available online.
 Please be sure complete and sign all forms and include your immunization requirements.
-Although housing is guaranteed to ISEP students, if your documentation is not submitted three weeks prior to the first day of class, your housing space may be forfeited.
+Although housing is guaranteed to ISEP students, if your documentation is not submitted in a timely fashion, your housing space may be forfeited.
 You are not required to submit a deposit although any damages incurred during your stay will be billed to you.

-Please plan to be in Juneau at least a day before orientation that way you can rest up and get a feel for the location.
-Your ISEP benefits allow you to arrive two days before orientation (which is the same as one day before theofficial Move-in day) without any extra cost.
+Please plan to be in Juneau at least a day, if not two, before orientation that way you can rest up and get a feel for the location.
+Your ISEP benefits allow you to arrive two days before orientation (which is the same as one day before the official Move-in day) without any extra cost.
 If you plan to arrive earlier you will need to obtain lodging off campus.

 Campus closes over winter break.
 If you are staying for the academic year, you are allowed to stay in your apartment during that time at no extra cost.
 If your stay is only for one semester, special arrangements need to be made and an extra cost will be billed directly to you.